omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 ![chart Uranus longitude with Neptune back](UranusLongitudeWithNeptuneAdded.png)

-If we look at the actual positions chart of the planets in the period, we see that in 1781, Uranus was about one quarter of revolution behind Neptune.
+If we look at the actual positions chart of the planets in the period (below), we see that in 1781, Uranus was about one quarter of revolution behind Neptune.
 Uranus revolution, being closer to the Sun, is faster, so it catches up and eventualy, around 1820,